wurli/tidyverse-dev-bot/news-files-annotated/rstudioapi.md

 !begin-bullets-13!

+-   !begin-bullet!
--   Compatibility with calling conventions for RStudio v0.99
+    Compatibility with calling conventions for RStudio v0.99

+    !end-bullet!
+-   !begin-bullet!
--   Stubs and documentation for versionInfo, previewRd, and viewer functions
+    Stubs and documentation for versionInfo, previewRd, and viewer functions

+    !end-bullet!

 !end-bullets-13!